site24x7/fluent-plugin-site24x7/README.md

 # Fluentd output plugin for Site24x7

-This output plugin allows parse and sending logs directly from Fluentd to Site2x7 - so you don't have to use a separate log shipper.
+With Site24x7 plugin for Fluentd, you can parse and send logs directly from Fluentd, without having to use a separate log shipper.

 ## Installation